The project life cycle defines the beginning and the end of a project, including all the work in the middle.

 In the initiation phase, you need to identify the business problem and, after carefully investigating all the options, come up with the most meaningful solution.
 Then you can initiate the project and start recruiting the team.

 Initiating is the most critical stage in project management.
-Unless you meticulously define the project and build the solid foundation, you are running the risk of a project failure.
+Unless you meticulously define the project and build a solid foundation, you are running the risk of project failure.
 It will create a domino effect, disrupting all the following stages as well as the final outcome.

 Stage 2: Planning

 After carefully defining the scope of the project, the next step is planning.
 Planning is the second most important phase of every project’s life cycle because each project is unique and requires a special approach.